Image from Canva

 If you want to see just how nasty landlord-tenant breakups can be, check out a few online landlord and tenant forums; you’ll find all sorts of horror stories on evictions and lease breaking.

 Don’t get to the break-up point with either your landlord or tenant!

 You simply need to make sure that terms of your relationship are spelled out clearly in a landlord-tenant agreement so that no misunderstandings can arise.
 But before you lay out your expectations, make sure you first understand the other’s perspective on the relationship.
-Hopefully that will help make it easier for each of you to understand just what’s important to have in writing.
+That should make it easier for each of you to understand just what’s important to have in writing.
 We’ll look first at the tenant’s perspective and then at the landlord’s perspective.

 From the Tenant's Perspective

-When I’m renting, I need to know that I’m not dealing with some squirrely landlord who shirks his maintenance responsibilities.
+When I'm renting, I need to know I'm not dealing with an irresponsible landlord who shirks their maintenance responsibilities.